yuvalabdu/FinalProject/README.md

 ### Installing

 * [Download project here](https://github.com/yuvalabdu/FinalProject)
-* You need to have Java on your device.
+* You must have Java on your device.

 ### Tests Execution:
 > Each of the applications has a few tests for demonstration purpose.